mvstoyan/mvstoyan/README.md

 A former travel guide, now a full-stack developer based in Arlington, VA, I have a passion for programming languages, a love for problem-solving, and the ability to effectively communicate with both people and computers.
 I am a lifelong learner and an inquisitive programmer!

-- 🌱  I’m currently learning AWS, Node and Redux.
+- 🌱  I’m currently learning AWS and Node.
-- 💬  Ask me anything about full stack web development.
-- ⚡  Fun fact: I'm an Instagram blogger and have lived in 11 countries.
+- ⚡  Fun fact:  I have lived in 11 countries and dream of going to the Arctic on an icebreaker. 🌊❄️🐧.
 <hr>

 ## Skills and Technologies: